Caffeine is a psychoactive drug that can cause or exacerbate anxiety and other stress-related signs and symptoms in many ways. Learn what you can do.

 - 1 tablespoon is enough to kill an adult

-You’d have to drink 50 cups of coffee at once for it to be lethal, making it virtually impossible to drink yourself to death with naturally occurring caffeine.
+It’s thought to be virtually impossible to drink yourself to death with naturally occurring caffeine.

-Caffeine excretes nutrients from your body, some of which are particularly important for your brain health and mood.
+Caffeine causes nutrients to be excreted from your body, some of which are particularly important for your brain health and mood.

-Caffeine also robs you of the B complex vitamins — the “anti-stress vitamins.”
+Caffeine also robs you of the B complex vitamins which act as “anti-stress vitamins.”

-Taking extra B vitamins can address imbalances between GABA, serotonin, dopamine, and epinephrine that contribute to anxiety.
-(32)
+Taking extra B vitamins can address imbalances of the brain chemicals GABA, serotonin, dopamine, and epinephrine that contribute to anxiety.

-Caffeine reduces blood flow to the brain by as much as 27%.
-(34)
+Caffeine restricts blood flow to the brain by as much as 27%.

-Blood flow is the delivery system for getting nutrients of all kinds to your brain including oxygen, glucose, vitamins, and minerals.
+Blood flow is the delivery system for getting nutrients of all kinds to your brain, including oxygen, water, glucose, vitamins, and minerals.

-Many people take brain supplements and nootropics like ginkgo, citicoline, curcumin, resveratrol, and vinpocetine to increase blood flow to the brain not realizing the caffeine they drink could be rendering them useless.
+An interesting aside is that many people take brain supplements and nootropics like ginkgo, citicoline, curcumin, and vinpocetine which work, in part, by increasing blood flow to the brain.

 Caffeine’s effects vary depending on how quickly you process it.

-This means you’ll get double the boost and the side effects from any caffeine you consume.
+This means that you’ll get double the boost and side effects from any caffeine you consume.

-Caffeine also increases symptoms of menopause including anxiety, insomnia, hot flashes, bone loss (by leaching calcium), heart palpitations, and mood swings.
-(37)
+Caffeine also increases symptoms of menopause, including anxiety, insomnia, hot flashes, bone loss (by leaching calcium), heart palpitations, and mood swings.

-Likewise, caffeine can increase the anxiety, fatigue, and irritability experienced as part of PMS.
-(38)
+Likewise, caffeine can also worsen the anxiety, fatigue, and irritability experienced by women with premenstrual syndrome (PMS).

-It’s notoriously difficult to study panic attacks since you can’t get study subjects to experience them on demand.
+It’s notoriously difficult to study panic attacks since study subjects don’t experience them on demand.

 Caffeine so reliably induces panic attacks that it’s used for that purpose in studies.

-By giving participants who had social anxiety disorder 480 mg of caffeine, 61% experienced panic attacks.
-(39)
+By giving participants with social anxiety disorder 480 mg of caffeine, 61% of them experienced caffeine-induced panic attacks.

-Researchers have also used caffeine to induce auditory hallucinations (i.e., hearing things) in test subjects.
+Researchers have also used caffeine to induce auditory hallucinations (i.e., hearing non-existent sounds) in test subjects.